My Obsidian Settings for Effective Note-taking

 Since writing this post I have activated line numbers - this is highly personal preference however.

-Files and Links settings tab
+Files & Links

 Only setting to note here is the Deleted files option: - If you have your vault on an external device - set to Move to Obsidian trash.
 This is to prevent loss of data when transferring your vault between devices. - If your vault is on a local machine - set it to Move to System Trash.